jorritfolmer/TA-dmarc/README.md

 ## Configure inputs for TA-dmarc

+### Directory based

+TA-dmarc can watch a folder where you drop DMARC aggregate reports manually or otherwise.
+It will process files with .xml, .zip or .xml.gz extension, ingest them into Splunk, and move them to the done/ directory after succesful processing.
+Any invalid .xml, .zip or .xml.gz files are moved to the bad/ directory.

 1. Go to the add-on's configuration UI and configure a new modular input by clicking on the "Inputs" menu.
 2. Click create new input
 3. Configure: